ptv-logistics/leaflet-vb6/README.md

 # leaflet-vb6
-Embed leaflet-based maps within vintage desktop applications.
+Embed leaflet-based maps within classic desktop applications.

 ![screenshot](https://cdn.rawgit.com/oliverheilig/leaflet-vb6/baed5a65/screenshot.png)

 ## Purpose
-This sample shows how vintage desktop applications can embed modern browser-based controls.
+This sample shows how classic desktop applications can embed modern browser-based controls.
 The sample **routing-machine** implements a simple route-planner in VB6.
 It utilizes [this JavaScript sample](https://github.com/ptv-logistics/xserverjs/tree/master/premium-samples/lrm-xserver/xserver-1) to be controlled from within the VB6 code.

 * To run the sample just start **routing-machine.exe**.
 Maybe you need to install the [VB6 run-time files](https://support.microsoft.com/en-us/help/192461/vbrun60-exe-installs-visual-basic-6-0-run-time-files) first.
 * To build / debug this code you need a [PTV xServer-internet token](https://xserver.ptvgroup.com/en-uk/products/ptv-xserver-internet/test/) and of course some version of VB6.